-Named for Senator Thomas Hart Benton, the great-uncle of the artist of the same name, this suite has large windows that offer spectacular views of Benton Park.
-Its king-size bed has a Saavta luxury mattress that offers a wonderful night of rest.
-A whirlpool tub and shower offer the guests additional opportunities for comfort.
+Named for Senator Thomas Hart Benton, the great-uncle of the artist of the same name.
+Its queen-size bed has a Saavta luxury mattress that offers a wonderful night of rest.
+A whirlpool tub and seperate shower offer the guests additional opportunities for comfort.
 And like all of our Inn, the Benton Suite has Wi-Fi access.

 Thomas Hart Benton (1782-1858) was a colorful figure to say the least.
 One of the first senators from the newly-formed State of Missouri, Benton was a strong advocate of westward expansion as well as an opponent of slavery.